mnguyen14/password-generator/README.md

 # password-generator
-using JavaScript to make a passwords for password generator
+using JavaScript to make passwords for password generator